 “I witnessed some dark entity unbeknown to me, some obscure thing in a dense fog, and out of this dimness an apparition appeared, then quickly sped away while looking over a shoulder as if retreating from a stranger.
 It was fleeting, darting in and out of awareness as if wanting to escape; as if not wanting to be acknowledged.
 It seemed detached, somewhat alien.
 The fog lifted and I could see clearly before coming out of the trance and awakening to eyes wide open.
 I was frightened but had my answer.”

 “Thatʼs impossible.
 Nobodyʼs pitching arm would hold up under those conditions.
 He would have pitched most of the season with less than two days rest and several games with no rest.
-He would have pitched twelve innings in a day on several occasions while throwing 150 to 200 pitches.
+He would have pitched twelve innings in a day on several occasions while throwing 140 pitches or more.
 Nowadays, a coach and the college would get sued if there was an injury.”